Politics of Laos

-The politics of the Lao People's Democratic Republic takes place in the framework of a communist state.
+The politics of the Lao People's Democratic Republic takes place in the framework of a unitary communist state.

-Judicial branch
+Judicial organs

 Supreme People's Court

 The Supreme People's Court of the Lao People's Democratic Republic was established in 1982.
 As outlined in Article 92, the People's Supreme Court of the Lao People's Democratic Republic is the highest judicial body and "examines the judgments and judgments of the people's courts and military courts".
 There has been indications that women have served on the provincial courts.
 For instance, in 2018, it was announced that Napaporn Phong Thai was appointed as the President of Court Zone 2, Xayaburi Province.

 Public Prosecutor's Office

 The Public Prosecutor's Office was established in 1990.
 Article 99 of the Constitution of Laos states that the office has the responsibility of "monitor[ing] the observance and implementation of laws throughout the country, protect[ing] the rights of the state and society...[and] the legitimate interests of the people, and prosecut[ing] detainees in accordance with the law".
 The office is organized in the following ways: